zopefoundation/z3c.recipe.mkdir/z3c/recipe/mkdir/README.txt

      You can, however, enforce automatic removing on updates by setting this option to ``on``, ``yes`` or ``true``.

+* ``user``
+     Default: system-dependent

+     You can optionally set a username that should own created directories.
+The username must be valid name (not an uid) and the system must support setting a user ownership for files.
+Of course, the running process must have the permission to set the requested user.

+* ``group``
+     Default: system-dependent

+     You can optionally set a usergroup that should own created directories.The group name must be a valid name (not a gid) and the system must support setting a group ownership for files.
+Of course, the running process must have the permission to set the requested group.

+* ``mode``
+     Default: system-dependent

+     You can optionally set file permissions for created directories as octal numbers as usually used on Unix systems.
+These file permissions will be set for each created directory if the running process is allowed to do so.

+     Normally, a value of ``0700`` will give rwx permissions to the owner and no permissions to group members or others.

+     If you don't specify a mode, the system default will be used.

 Simple creation of directories via buildout
 ===========================================